adammakinson/chorechart/CHORECHART.md

     be assigned to one user, we should be able to get the core by id loading users to get the current user id and use chore_id and user_id to get that specific instance.
 We could then update the user_id for that user_chore instance.
+4. One thought is to use user_chores as a historical record type of table which wouldn't be hard to do.
+I could add a details column and put a JSON string in there indicating the chore and points awarded.
+Then, I think the onDelete cascade stuff may not be wanted anyway since we would want to retain everything in the user_chores table...